 You can arrive at the Weizmann Institute by public transport or car.
 Many buses pass through this area, and the Rechovot train station is nearby.
 Here is a preset link to Moovit.
 Just enter your starting point, and you will get the updated directions.

 If you are arriving by car, enter “Science Garden” into the navigation app.

 Usually, during the holidays, they are also open during the weekends.
 And we visited on a Saturday during the 2019 school summer vacation.
 Thus I would suggest rechecking the opening hours before visiting.

-Adults – 40 NIS and children (5 – 18 years old) – 35 NIS.
-And children under 5 years old enter for free.
+Adult – 40 NIS and child (5 – 18 years old) – 35 NIS.
+And children under five years old enter for free.

 You can find coupons online.
-For example, here is a past coupon from Groo that offers entry tickets for 35 NIS instead of 45 NIS.
+For example, a coupon at Groo offered entry tickets for 35 NIS instead of 45 NIS.
 For our visit, I purchased tickets through cuponofesh.co.il And there are other offers as well.
 Usually, coupons will be available for holidays and vacations.
 And they also create exhibitions for those months.
-Thus if you can choose, visit during one of the longer holidays like Passover, Hannukah, or summer school vacation.
+Thus, if you can, visit during one of the longer holidays like Passover, Hannukah, or summer school vacation.

 About Clore Garden of Science